Don Fornes

 Conclusion

 Contractor prequalification is not just a procedural step; it is a cornerstone of risk management and project success.
-By systematically evaluating subcontractors and progressing through the phases outlined of full-lifecycle risk mitigation, general subcontractors can reduce risks, improve project outcomes, and foster collaborative relationships with subcontractors.
+By systematically evaluating subcontractors and progressing through the phases outlined in full-lifecycle risk mitigation, GCs can reduce risks, improve project outcomes, and foster collaborative relationships with subcontractors.

-By following this guide, general subcontractors can build stronger subcontractor relationships, enhance project outcomes, and establish a culture of continuous improvement and shared success.
+By following this guide, GCs can build stronger subcontractor relationships, enhance project outcomes, and establish a culture of continuous improvement and shared success.